imranalperen/fetch_todo/README.md

 ## Abaut Project
 This is my first REST API project.
 I used flask for api and vanilla js for frontend.
-My aim of this project learning and understanding server-client relationship, how to work a real webapp product, learning token based user authentication method and reinforce my ORM, js, flask skills.
+My aim of this project learning and understanding server-client relationship, how to work a real webapp product, learning token based user authentication method and reinforce my ORM, js, python-flask skills.

 #
 <img src="https://i.ibb.co/WFmvKsZ/asd.jpg" alt="drawing" width="550"/>